Do you want to work with children in a classroom?

 Work Placement Support

-MCIE Work-placement Officers will facilitate the work placement for students into an education environment.
+MCIE Work-placement Officers will facilitate the work placement of students into an early childhood education and care service.

 - Working with Children Check

 Successful completion of this course requires students to complete 17 units of competency in total (12 core plus 5 electives).
 This course is delivered over 36 sessions with 7.5 hours of training including unit delivery and undertaking unit related activities and research work.
 There is a mandated requirement of 100 work placement hours to be undertaken as part of this course requirement.

 CHCECE006 Support behaviour of children and young people